CharlesbrownK/Charlesbrownk.github.io/about.md

 <hr>
 <h3> Introduction </h3>

-- 👀 I’m interested in Python and Java.
+- 👀 I’m interested in Python and Scikit-learn.
-- 🌱 I’m currently learning Python, MySQL.
+- 🌱 I’m currently learning Linear, Logistic regression, and AI technology stuff.
-- 🔧 The skills I have are Python, MySQL and HTML.
+- 🔧 The skills I have are Python, HTML, and AI stuff.
 - 🔥 I want to become a data scientist who can handle servers and databases.

 I'm a highschool student now!
 I started studying Python in 2021 and I know there is still a lot more to learn.
 I know that I'm not actually good at writing codes and my codes have tons of problems, so if you find a problem that have to fix in codes, Please don't hesitate to send us a PR.
 I'd appreciate it!